tshiven/Bipedal-Walker/README.md

 # Bipedal-Walker
-This is my project for the AISF project.
+This is my project for the AISF application (ACM AI).